On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-From now on we will consider the following situation: Let $\mathfrak{D}$ be a local ring scheme over a field $k$ such that $D=\mathfrak{D}(k)$ is a discrete valuation ring with uniformizer $u\in D$.
-Moreover we assume that $\mathfrak{D}$ is isomorphic to $\Aff^{\mathbb{N}}_{k}$ as a scheme over $k$.
-Typical special cases are \begin{enumerate} \item the scheme of power series in one variable over $k$, and \item the scheme of Witt vectors over a perfect field $k$ of positive characteristic. \end{enumerate}
+In this subsection we consider the following situation.
+Let $\mathbf{D}$ be a local ring scheme over a field $k$ such that $D=\mathbf{D}(k)$ is a discrete valuation ring with uniformizer $u\in D$.
+Moreover we assume that $\mathbf{D}$ is isomorphic to $\Aff^{\mathbb{N}}_{k}$ as a scheme over $k$.
+Typical special cases are: \begin{enumerate} \item The ring scheme of power series in one variable over $k$, and \item the ring scheme of $p$-typical Witt vectors over a perfect field $k$ of positive characteristic $p$. \end{enumerate} By $K$ we denote the field of fractions of $D$.

-By $K$ we denote the fraction field of $D$.
-Moreover, we now return to usual practice and use the letter $R$ to denote a ring, usually a $k$-algebra.

-Let $X$ be a scheme over $\Spec D$.
-The functors on the category of $k$-algebras
+\begin{definition} Let $X$ be a scheme over $\Spec K$.
+The functor from the category of $k$-algebras to the category of sets,